James Samuel Coleman: Legacy

 Coleman was a pioneer in the construction of mathematical models in sociology with his book, Introduction to Mathematical Sociology (1964).
 His later treatise, Foundations of Social Theory (1990), made major contributions toward a more rigorous form of theorizing in sociology based on rational choice.
-Coleman wrote more than thirty books and published numerous articles.
+Coleman wrote more than thirty books and 300 articles.
 He also created an educational corporation that developed and marketed "mental games" aimed at improving the abilities of disadvantaged students.
 Coleman made it a practice to send his most controversial research findings "to his worst critics" prior to their publication, calling it "the best way to ensure validity."

 At the time of his death, he was engaged in a long-term study titled the High School and Beyond, which examined the lives and careers of 75,000 people who had been high school juniors and seniors in 1980.

+“In 1966, James Coleman presented a report to the U.S Congress where he presented his findings from his research where he spoke of how to reach a racial balance in public schools.
+He shared his most controversial findings that poor black children did better academically when integrated into middle-class schools”.

 Coleman published lasting theories of education, which helped shape the field.
 With his focus on the allocation of rights, one can understand the conflict between rights.
 Towards the end of his life, Coleman questioned how to make the education systems more accountable, which caused educators to question their use and interpretation of standardized testing.

 Coleman's publication of the "Coleman Report" included greatly influential findings that pioneered aspects of the desegregation of American public schools.
 His theories of integration also contributed.
 He also raised the issue of narrowing the educational gap between those who had money and others.
 By creating a well-rounded student body, a student's educational experience can be greatly benefited.

+With Coleman's many shocking findings and conclusions that were drawn from his research, many of the people who were interested and trusted his research including Coleman himself were reluctant to follow them as time passed.
+Coleman's later studies suggested that desegregation efforts via busing failed due to “white flight” from areas in which students were bussed.

+Coleman integrated himself into a teacher lifestyle with the intention of sharing his passion for sociology and continuing his legacy despite his difficulty after his failed research.
+Having been one of the pioneers in mathematical sociology, it was not uncommon for people to ask Coleman to review papers submitted to various scholarly journals.
+He had little time on his hands as a well-known sociologist in the United States, in turn he built a seminar on the mathematics of sociology to build more people with the capability and education necessary to broaden and strengthen the field.